benhutchison/GettingWorkDoneWithExtensibleEffects/exercise3/README.md

   this method may use the `Either` effect.

   - Secondly, wrap the [`catchNonFatalThrowable`](https://github.com/atnos-org/eff/blob/81fd2affeab65e9621cb4a6cba35d0539d201954/shared/src/main/scala/org/atnos/eff/EitherEffect.scala#L46)
-  method around filesystem calls, and extract them into their own line in the for expression.
+  method around filesystem calls (ie `length` and `listFiles`).
+Extract them into their own line in the for expression.
   This combinator yields whatever it wraps as a payload, but thrown exceptions are caught and converted to a `Left[Throwable]`.

+### :pencil: _Write Code_

-3. Examine the test code in `ScannerSpec` and note the new test for the error case.
+Examine the test code in `ScannerSpec` and note the new test for the error case.
 Work out what value you would expect the scan to yield, when invoked on the mock filesystem provided, and replace the `???` to get the test working.

+### :arrow_forward: _Run Code_

-4. Run the tests to verify your changes are working correctly.
+Run both tests to verify both happy and sad paths.